-Skyline Trail – Big Bear's New Destination Trail Is Open
+Skyline Trail – Big Bear's Destination Trail

-Posted: 08/17/13 | By Daniel
+Posted: 08/17/13 | By Daniel Pea

 The Skyline Trail is Big Bear Lake's new destination trail.
 It's a multi-use trail for mountain biking, hiking & horseback riding; currently 8.4 mi long.

 Lake Tahoe has the well known Flume Trail and Rim Trail, and now Big Bear makes its mark with the Skyline Trail.
-As a multi-use trail for mountain biking, hiking and horseback riding that was designed by the good folks from International Mountain Biking Association (IMBA) and Big Bear’s very own Big Bear Valley Trails Foundation (BBVTF).
-Right now it extends to 8.4 miles one way or 16.8 miles round trip.
+As a multi-use trail for mountain biking, hiking, and horseback riding, it was designed by the good folks from the International Mountain Biking Association (IMBA) and Big Bear’s very own Big Bear Valley Trails Foundation (BBVTF).
+Currently, it spans 8.4 miles one way or 16.8 miles if you make a round trip.
 And that's just the beginning because BBVTF has bigger plans to have the trail become a 15 mile loop that begins and ends on the backside of Snow Summit.
 Keep your fingers crossed that it happens!

-I took my mountain bike up to the trail.
+"I took my mountain bike up to the trail.
 Even though it is multi-use for horseback and hiking it really has a true feel for mountain biking, After all it was designed by IMBA, the masters of mountain bike trail designs.

 For the most, part Skyline is relatively flat with a cumulative elevation gain of just 539 feet.
 There are many portions where just about anyone who can ride a bike can handle it.
 There are plenty of up and downs, and some of the downhill portions can kick the bike into higher speeds.
 This trail is a great spot to help boost one's skill level.
 When the trail does get rated it will at most get rated as an intermediate trail, but it’s probably closer to a lower-intermediate trail.
 Don't let that fool you though, because there is sooooo much fun to be had for all skill levels.

 Ride the Skyline,